pusher/pusher-websocket-swift/README.md

 Again, the names of the functions largely give away what their purpose is but just for completeness:

 - `registeredForPushNotifications` - use this if you want to know when a client has successfully registered with the Pusher Push Notifications service, or if you want access to the `clientId` that is returned upon successful registration
+- `failedToRegisterForPushNotifications` - use this if you want to know when a client has failed to register with the Pusher Push Notifications service
 - `subscribedToInterest` - use this if you want keep track of interests that are successfully subscribed to
 - `unsubscribedFromInterest` - use this if you want keep track of interests that are successfully unsubscribed from